100% Free Consultation (225) 412-6348

 How soon do I need to file a claim after my injury?

 There are two legal entities in place that enforce the time allowed from the event of a wrongdoing to the official charge against the responsible party.
-The first, known as a “Statute of Limitations,” is different in each state, and also from each type of complaint.
-Statutes of Limitations, however, can be flexible to extensions depending on individual circumstances, unlike Statutes of Repose, which are much more strict and definite than their counterpart.
+The first, known as a “statute of limitations,” is different in each state, and also from each type of complaint.
+Statutes of limitations, however, can be flexible to extensions depending on individual circumstances, unlike statutes of repose, which are much more strict and definite than their counterpart.
 If your injuries are still sustained, the chances are that it is not too late to file a claim.
 The sooner you do, however, the greater our chances of compiling compelling evidence in favor of your case.
 Contact our offices as soon as possible to increase your odds of a favorable verdict or settlement.

 What if the accident is in part my fault?